fusioncharts/dev_centre_docs/map-guide/adding-drill-down-to-maps.md

 Each drilled down chart shows the variation of average shipment cost and the daily shipments for states serviced by that specific distribution center.

-{% embed_chart map-guide-adding-drill-down-linkedcharts.js %}
+{% embed_chart map-guide-adding-drill down -linkedcharts.js %}

 The data used in the above chart is shown here

-{% embed_data map-guide-adding-drill-down-linkedcharts.js %}
+{% embed_data map-guide-adding-drill down -linkedcharts.js %}

 This is what we did in the above data structure